 Configure allowed native apps

-To add a native app origin, go to the Account Management > Configuration > Security tab, and find the publishable key you want to configure.
+To add a native app origin, go to Account Management > Configuration > Security in the dashboard, and find the publishable key you want to configure.

 Allowed app identifiers format

-To enforce secure usage of your publishable key, configure Openfort to restrict which apps can use your key based on your applications’ application identifiers.
-An empty list will mean all requests are denied.
-You must configure at least one application identifier to use the React Native SDK, Unity SDK or Swift SDK.
+To enforce secure usage of your publishable key, configure Openfort to restrict which apps can use your key based on application identifiers.
+An empty list means all requests are denied.
+You must configure at least one application identifier to use the React Native SDK, Unity SDK, or Swift SDK.

 -